 There are handy announcements that alert passengers to when the tram is about to leave the Free Tram Zone, so you won’t accidentally go into the areas of the city where payment (and a myki card) is required.

 Don’t miss a free tour of the city on one of Melbourne’s historic City Circle trams.
-These W-class trams ply route 35, running every 20 minutes from 10am and 6pm from Sunday to Wednesday and between 10am and 9pm every Thursday, Friday and Saturday.
+These heritage W-class trams ply route 35, running every 15 minutes from 10am and 6pm.

 There’s onboard commentary that provides background information about important Melbourne attractions and landmarks.
 The tram passes Melbourne sights like the State Library Victoria, Parliament House, Federation Square and the Melbourne Museum.